 At the programme design stage the water situation in Mangochi was described as poor and sanitation conditions worse.
-In 2010^4 , only 82.4% of the district population had access to safe drinking water, an improvement from 73% in 2008.
+In 2010, only 82.4% of the district population had access to safe drinking water, an improvement from 73% in 2008.
 According to the Integrated Household Survey3 (IHS3: 2010 - 2011) definition ' a household is considered to have access to safe drinking water if the source of water is piped into the dwelling unit, piped into the yard or plot, communal stand pipe, protected public well, borehole and protected shallow well in rural areas'.
 Based on the IHHS3 definition safe water distribution in the district varied widely between the Traditional Authorities (TAs) with some TAs having high coverage of around 95%, while others such as TA Chimwala having low coverage of about 50%; Mponda (60%); Makanjira (60%); and Namabvi (64%).
-In addition the operations of the District Water Development Office (DWDO) were constrained by inadequate manpower and facilities5.
+In addition the operations of the District Water Development Office (DWDO) were constrained by inadequate manpower and facilities.

 MDHS 2010 results also indicate that only 8.9% of households in Mangochi had an improved/not shared latrine, which was slightly higher than the national average of 8.2%.
-However, the majority 91.1% of households used
+However, the majority 91.1% of households used non-improved latrines against a national average of 91.8%.
+Thus the commonest sanitation facilities in the district were traditional pit latrines, which are basically temporary structures for immediate or short term use.

-3 Mangochi Socio-Economic Profile Report
+&lt;sup>3 Mangochi Socio-Economic Profile Report